guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 ## The code
-The code is available in the `src` folder and requires `Python 2.7`.
+The code is available in the `src` folder and requires `Python 2.7`.The code return the position and the quality factor of the peaks in the spectra and the results are then plotted as a function of time or position to check the evolution of the data.
 For Raman data, the spectra are simply fitted with a Lorentzian, but for the μPL, it proceed as follow:

 - Fit the backgroung of the spectrum with a Gaussian by removing the points in the resonance peaks area
 - Substract the dataset with the computed Gaussian
 - Fit the two remaining peaks with a Lorentzian

 To launch the data analysis, just run `Fit.py`, which will fit all the spectrum and write the result into a `fitresult.csv` file, then run `plot.py` to obtain the final graph.
 Every time a fit is performed, the fitted curve is ploted in the `DEBUGFILE` folder so one can check easily if the fit has been correctly performed by looking into the folder.
-The code return the position and the quality factor of the peaks in the spectra and the results are then plotted as a function of time or position to check the evolution of the data.

 ```python
   Fitting data Gaussian: 1.0e+03 1/s      Peak energy: 445.54 nm